patalanjohnson/appengine-guestbook-python/delete.md

 # Adding delete links

-Below each message in the guestbook there should be a delete link that is only displayed if the user is an admin.
+Below each message in the guestbook you should add a delete link that is only displayed if the user is an admin.

 In your index.html file, add this inside the for-loop below the greeting content to create the link:
 ```